sh4rkman/Civ5-YnAEMP_for_Lekmod/README.md

 # YnAEMP for Lekmod

-Yet (not) Another Earth Map Pack version compatible with [Lekmod](https://docs.google.com/document/d/18tsjg2C1wKA7I41GktDRr6R83eUrhn4FHi9EUEtpKvI/edit).
+A Yet (not) Another Earth Map Pack version compatible with [Lekmod](https://docs.google.com/document/d/18tsjg2C1wKA7I41GktDRr6R83eUrhn4FHi9EUEtpKvI/edit).

 This Civilization V mod is an altered version of Gedemon's last version, with a few features :
 - True Start Location for the [34 new civs](https://docs.google.com/document/d/1Yy9z-pe9D4S_poTCRzLxmWCalY3QAo2MhGbuV17HmYM/edit) from Lekmod 29.1 (Giant Earth only for the moment)